 To encourage good sleeping habits, start early

 Babies are creatures of habit, so they’ll be more likely to sleep through the night if they get on a regular schedule right from birth.
 Keep your baby awake for feedings during your designated feeding hours, but after she’s eaten, put her down before her bedtime.
-Just like you don’t let yourself fall asleep while watching TV (because you know you won’t be able to sleep afterward), don’t let your baby fall asleep while nursing or bottle-feeding either.
+Just like you don’t let yourself fall asleep while watching TV (because you know you won’t be able to sleep afterwards), don’t let your baby fall asleep while nursing or bottle-feeding either.
 This helps her learn how being awake is different from being asleep.
 And it’ll help you stick with a consistent bedtime and wake time later on too.

 Limit screen time before bedtime

-One of my favorite tips for helping your baby sleep through the night is to limit screen time before bedtime.
+One of my favourite tips for helping your baby sleep through the night is to limit screen time before bedtime.
 There’s no need for kids—or adults, for that matter—to be glued to a TV or computer screen in their bedroom.
 Even reading on a Kindle can disturb your child’s natural circadian rhythm, since it emits just enough light (at least in certain models) to trick her brain into thinking it’s still daytime.
 For example, one study showed that middle-school students who read on a backlit device right before bed had more trouble falling asleep than those who didn’t read at all!

 Create a Good Bedtime Routine